tmkontra/tylerkontra.com/content/posts/python-abusing-dynamic-features.md

 To my eyes, the `compatlib` implementation is much more readable: instead of grokking `sys.version_info` checks, you can clearly see `(major, minor)` version tuples and the associated code.
 But that doesn't make the `compatlib` code better than the first example -- and it definitely doesn't make `compatlib` a _good idea_.

 It wasn't until I shared `compatlib` with the world that I realized how dangerous it is.

-I understood `compatlib` to be a fun novelty.
-I decided to share it with the Hacker News community, to see what kind of reaction it got.
-I could not have been more surprised.

-The conversation that ensued was far more incisive and interesting than I could have imagined.
+The conversation that formed around compatlib was far more incisive and interesting than I could have imagined.
 Folks were discussing the merits and prevalence of librarires supporting multiple Python versions, the quickest and easiest ways to reproduce certain subsets of `compatlib` features, the parallels with `awk`'s `BEGIN` blocks, the absence of macros in Python.

 And one comment stood out to me -- far beyond the rest, because it succinctly captured my thoughts on `compatlib`: don't use this.

+`compatlib` makes code more "magical": by hiding the machinery of "interpreter version checks" behind `compat.after`, you introduce a lot of unecessary indirection to your code.
+And, if `compatlib` breaks (which it very well could, because it hasn't been thoroughly tested), you now have to debug a library, instead of debugging a few if-else checks.

+In fact, it was a recent post from David Bieber in which David shares ["magic functions"](https://davidbieber.com/snippets/2021-02-17-python-magic-functions/), sometimes known as implicit arguments.
+David is very direct:

+> The short answer is that you should never use magic functions.

 It's amazing to see what the Python community accepts and rejects; what goes into and out of vogue.
 Hopefully, `compatlib` stays out of vogue, in favor of simpler, less magical alternatives.